CrashOverride85/zc95/docs/Build.md

 Once connected, it should look something like:

 ![front panel buttons connected]

+_Optional_: If you ordered/printed the display frame, place it around the display before mounting to the front panel:

+![display frame]

+(Thanks to rootuz for this frame)

 Use the M2 nuts & 20mm bolts to attach the board to the front panel, then screw on the washers & nuts for the potentiometers.